MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 ### Prerequisites:

-If you don't have a paid subscription of Dynamics 365 or Power Apps in the destination tenant, you'll need to create one.
+If you don't have a paid subscription of Dynamics 365 or Power Apps or Power Virtual Agents in the destination tenant, you'll need to create one.
 You might need to purchase a new subscription, or convert a trial to paid, if not already done.

 Depending on how many source environments you're migrating, you'll need to create a temporary environment or environments in the destination tenant.
 The source environment type and destination environment type—production vs non-production (sandbox)—must match.
 The users to be migrated from one tenant to another need to be created on the target tenant as well.